thequietlife/phishing-analysis/Phishing campaign impersonating CBA.md

   - Registrar details: NameSilo
   - Host: Cloudlflare
   - IP address
 * One line is of interest in the Whois Record "Domain Status: pendingDelete".
+* Screenshot of the phishing site before it was taken down
+* Screenshot of the actual Commbank website for comparison.